Meet the Founders

 ACADEMIC & EXECUTIVE FUNCTIONING COACH

-Ayleen has her B.S. in Psychology from Utah Valley University.
-She is passionate about supporting underserved populations and seeks to pursue a Ph.D. in Clinical Psychology.
-Her focus is on trauma/PTSD, social dynamics, and ethnic identity development.
-She practices a humanistic approach while using empirically backed solutions to push clients to achieve their goals.
-She has worked with a plethora of demographics in group therapy settings from children, teens, and adults!
-Ayleen enjoys some hobbies in her downtime such as playing badminton, reading, and cycling.
+I have a B.S. in Psychology from Utah Valley University and am passionate about supporting underserved populations.
+I plan to pursue a Ph.D. in Clinical Psychology, with a focus on trauma/PTSD, social dynamics, and ethnic identity development.
+I practice a humanistic approach while using empirically backed strategies to help clients achieve their goals.
+I have worked with a wide range of demographics in group therapy settings, including children, teens, and adults.
+In my downtime, I enjoy playing badminton, reading, and cycling.